 - Local Law Enforcement

 - State Bureau of Investigation

 At the conclusion of any visit addressing a complaint, the consultant will review the visit summary with the provider.
 The provider will be asked to sign the visit summary and will be given a copy for their records.

-Following the conclusion of a child maltreatment investigation, if child maltreatment was substantiated and/or violations of child care requirements were cited during a visit, violations of child care requirements will display on the website and this information is placed in the public file.
-During the 2016-2017 fiscal year, the Division substantiated 44 child maltreatment investigations.
-During the 2017-2018 fiscal year, the Division substantiated 55 child maltreatment investigations.
+Following the conclusion of a child maltreatment investigation, if child maltreatment was substantiated and/or violations of child care requirements were cited during a visit, violations of child care requirements will display on the website.
+The Division of Child Development and Early Education collects data regarding child maltreatment substantiations in child care.
+Click here for additional information.

 The Division may determine child maltreatment occurred at child care facilities and/or determine an individual should be placed on the Child Maltreatment Registry as a result of child maltreatment.

 The Child Maltreatment Registry is a list of individuals who have maltreated a child in child care and is maintained at the Division.
 Individuals whose names are on the Registry are disqualified from ever working in child care in NC.
 The registry is for the most serious cases.
 The Division will examine each situation to determine if placement on the Registry is warranted and will consider circumstances such as the age of the child, severity of the injury, and actions taken or not taken by the caregiver.